barrachri/christianbarra.com/content/posts/the-code-review-that-never-happened/index.md

 **Proper** feedback is fundamental if you want to grow, both in technical skills and in what are generally called **soft skills**.

 I say **proper** feedback, because feedback given in the wrong way is probably more harmful than not giving a feedback at all.

-If you want to know more about how to give proper feedback, here’s a good starting point: [http://www.ustream.tv/recorded/102892183](http://www.ustream.tv/recorded/102892183)